 Unique Collection Of Japanese Toys Leaving Beverley For A New Home In Durham

-Although the popular exhibition, ‘Reflections of in East Yorkshire,’ is closing this Saturday (26 March) at Beverley Art Gallery, it’s not the end of the line for many of its exhibits.
+Although the popular exhibition, ‘Reflections of Japan in East Yorkshire,’ is closing this Saturday (26 March) at Beverley Art Gallery, it’s not the end of the line for many of its exhibits.

 The stunning collection of Japanese toys contributed to the exhibition by local collector Jane Irisa from the East Riding has found a new home.
 Her entire collection will be going to the Oriental Museum of Durham University.